rubin-dp0/dp1-sci-prep-seminars/galaxies/galaxies-demo_cmd.md

 ### 4.1 Execute the ADQL query.

+Click on the "DP0.2 Catalogs" tab at the top of the Portal window.

+If not presented with the AQDL Query page of the Portal after clicking on the "DP0.2 Catalogs" tab, click the toggle to "Edit ADQL" at the upper right.

+Clear the previous query from the ADQL Query box by clicking on the "Clear" button at the top of the page.

 Copy and paste the following into the ADQL Query box.

-At lower left, click the blue "Search" button.

 ~~~~mysql
 SELECT obj.objectId, obj.coord_ra, obj.coord_dec,